BoTorch vs Eppo

 Who should avoid BoTorch?

-• You need a simple, user-friendly interface.
+• You need a simple, plug-and-play optimization tool with minimal coding.

 Key decision factor